maxrodkin/bitcoin-prices-app/README.md

 kl get ns
 ```

-## Get the IP of minikube controlplane
+## Get the IP of minikube controlplane as a NodePort exposes the app ip port to controlplane

 ```
 kl get no -o wide